dirtyvagabond/factql/README.md

 ```clojure
 [factql "1.0.1"]
 ```
-The factql.core namespace exposes functions and macros that form a concise, SQL-like Clojure DSL for interacting with Fatual's data platform.
+The factql.core namespace exposes functions and macros that form a concise, SQL-like Clojure DSL for interacting with Factual's data platform.

 # Authentication